arsy786/eagle-bank/README.md

 ### Environment Variables Setup

-1. Create a `.env` file in the root directory with your configuration:
+1. Create a `.env` file in the root directory and add the following:

    ```env
    # JWT Configuration